Canada Pardon & Record Suspension

 NOTE: Eligibility rules are based upon the date the offence was COMMITTED, not the date of CONVICTION.

-If you COMMITTED your first offence on or after March 13, 2012, you must apply for a Record Suspension.
+APPLY FOR A RECORD SUSPENSION if you COMMITTED your first offence on or after March 13, 2012, you must apply for a Record Suspension.
 There is really NO difference between a Pardon and Record Suspension other than the eligibility rules.
 Once granted, in both instances your record is sealed and is only disclosed in limited circumstances.

 Why Should I Apply for a Record Suspension?